BethanyZeng/Insurance/README.md

 ❖ Clarify who the Stakeholders are?

-Insurance companies, users, placeholders, agents
+Insurance companies, users, policyholders, agents